Tiny Home Mortgage In Canada

 • Instance Access – Having access to a line of credit means you don’t have to re-apply for a loan whenever the need for extra funds arises.
 That means you can tap into your line of credit whenever you need to upgrade your home, or for other purposes unrelated to your house.

-• Minimum Payments – With a line of credit you don’t have to pay the balance until the draw period ends.
-Till then you simply need to make the minimum payment to keep your account in good standing.
+• Minimum Payments – With a line of credit, you don’t have to pay the balance until the draw period ends.
+Until then, you simply need to make the minimum payment to keep your account in good standing.
 This will give you more control over your payments.

 Cons

-• The credit limit on your line of credit may not be enough to cover the cost of a more expensive tiny home.
+• Limited Credit – The credit limit on your line of credit may not be enough to cover the cost of a more expensive tiny home.

 If you’re already a homeowner and have built some equity, you may be able to access that equity to cover the cost of buying a tiny house.